devbagga2675/nuvprojectmanagement_frontend/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+NUV PMS is a react + laravel project designed and developed to streamline the process of managing academic projects, and its components including log reports, evaluations, and guide meetings.

+To run the application, "PLEASE READ"

 --prerequisites
 latest version of node

 --Commands to run before starting app

-cd NUVPMS-frontend
+cd "folder name"
-npm install //to install all the dependencies npm run dev //to run the app on localserver
+npm install //to install all the dependencies npm run dev //to run the app on localserver port 5173